 - Fines.
 Penalties in the form of fines may be imposed against a student or student organization whenever the appropriate institutional authority deems appropriate.
 The sanction of fines may be imposed in addition to other forms of disciplinary sanctions.
 Failure to pay fines may result in further disciplinary action;

 - Restriction.
 A restriction upon a student’s or student organization’s privileges for a period of time may be imposed.
-This restriction may include, for example, denial of the ability to represent the institution at any event, ability to participate in institution or TBR sponsored travel, use of facilities, parking privileges, participation in extracurricular activities, or restriction of organizational privileges;
+This restriction may include, for example, denial of the ability to represent the institution at any event, the ability to participate in institution or TBR sponsored travel, use of facilities, parking privileges, and participation in extracurricular activities or restriction of organizational privileges;

 - Probation.
 Continued enrollment of a student or recognition of a student organization on probation may be conditioned upon adherence to these regulations.
 Any student or organization placed on probation will be notified in writing of the terms and length of the probation.
 Probation may include restrictions upon extracurricular activities, or any other appropriate special condition(s).
 Any conduct in further violation of these regulations while on probationary status or the failure to comply with the terms of the probationary period may result in the imposition of further disciplinary action;